marv50/ArmRIEL/README.md

 git submodule update --recursive
 ```

-This ensures your local `LynxRobotics` folder matches the commit expected by ArmRiel.
+This ensures your local `LynxRobotics` folder matches the commit expected by ArmRiel on this branch.

 ---

 ## 4. Updating the submodule directly

-If you want to pull the latest changes from the LynxRobotics repo itself:
+If you need to pull changes from the LynxRobotics repo itself while on a branch:

 ```
 cd LynxRobotics
+git checkout <desired-branch>   # branch inside submodule git pull origin <desired-branch>
+cd ..

+# Update the submodule pointer in ArmRiel
-git pull origin main   # or whichever branch you want cd .. git add LynxRobotics   # stage the updated commit pointer in ArmRiel git commit -m "Update LynxRobotics submodule" git push
+git add LynxRobotics
+git commit -m "Update LynxRobotics submodule pointer on <your-branch>" git push origin <your-branch>
 ```

-This updates the submodule pointer in ArmRiel so teammates get the same version.
+> Note: Each branch in ArmRiel can point to a different submodule commit if needed.

 ---

 ## 5. Resetting submodules (if things go wrong)

-If the submodule gets into a weird state:
+If the submodule is in an inconsistent state:

 ```
 git submodule deinit -f .
 git submodule update --init --recursive
 ```

-This resets all submodules to their expected commits.
+This resets all submodules to the commit ArmRiel expects for the current branch.

 ---

-## ✅ Summary
+## ✅ Branch-Aware Summary

 - **First-time setup:** `git submodule update --init --recursive`
+- **Regular updates on your branch:**
-- **Regular updates:** `git pull --recurse-submodules` + `git submodule update --recursive`
+  `git pull --recurse-submodules` + `git submodule update --recursive`
-- **After submodule pointer changes:** pull ArmRiel, then `git submodule update --recursive`
+- **After submodule pointer changes on a branch:** pull ArmRiel, then `git submodule update --recursive`
-- **Direct submodule updates:** pull inside `LynxRobotics`, commit pointer in ArmRiel
+- **Direct submodule updates:** pull inside `LynxRobotics`, commit pointer in ArmRiel branch
 - **Troubleshooting:** reset with `git submodule deinit -f .` + `git submodule update --init --recursive`

+> Always make sure you are on the correct branch in **both ArmRiel and LynxRobotics** before committing or pulling.

 <!-- ## TODO: Installation